Therapy Is Different For Everyone: Finding The Right Mental Health Care

 If you take the time to look through all the resources available to you and determine the factors that are important to you, you’ll increase your chances of successful therapy.

-Are you receiving the right treatment?
+Therapy is different for everyone: Are you receiving the right treatment?

 You are the determiner of the treatment you are getting.
 If you feel that you are making progress with your problems and you enjoy speaking to your therapist, then there isn’t a need to overcomplicate it.
 The ultimate purpose of therapy is to help you, but sometimes we may wonder if our weekly sessions are really working.
 Here are a few things to consider:

-Are your symptoms improving?
+Are your mental health symptoms improving?

 The sole purpose of going to therapy is improving, whether it is your mental health symptoms, your relationship with yourself or others, or anything in between.
 If after going to a few therapy sessions you feel better, your relationships seem healthier, or your symptoms have improved, then you are probably heading in the right direction with your therapist.
 If you’ve been seeing your therapist for weeks or months and haven’t noticed any improvement, it may be time to consider a new therapist or therapy approach.